Edvard Grieg's music in popular culture: "Morning"

-Jay and the Americans recorded a rock and roll cover song known as "Dawning", in 1962.
+Jay and the Americans recorded a rock and roll cover version known as "Dawning", in 1962.
 "Morning" was later used in the 1973 film Soylent Green as part of the music selected by Edward G. Robinson's character to listen to as he lay dying.

 In 1998, The Simpsons episode "Bart Carny" paid homage to its use in older cartoons in a sequence where a cheeseburger unwraps in the early sunlight.
 Later in the same year, German musical project In-Mood feat.
 Juliette sampled the theme for their song "Ocean of Light."

-The "Morning Mood" theme in the first movement of Grieg's Peer Gynt Suite no 1, Op 46 is used as the opening theme music in PopCap Games' 2007 video game Peggle, accompanying the animation of a rising sun.
+Zelda Nomura, female antagonist of the animated series Trollhunters: Tales of Arcadia, whistles "Morning Mood" and "In the Hall of the Mountain King" to instill fear in her enemies.

 The song plays in an episode of Pop Team Epic, when Popuko wakes up.
 However, upon seeing it is still nighttime, she beats up the song caption.

-The song plays during the reveal trailer for the character Kled for the videogame League of Legends, called "Kled: The Reunion".

-The beginning portion was also used in a Cartoon Network sign-on from 2013 to 2015, where the titular character from one of CN's shows, Uncle Grandpa, appears with his head rising against a mountain range background, saying his trademark catchphrase, "Good morning!".
+The song plays during the reveal trailer "Kled: The Reunion" for the character Kled for the videogame League of Legends.
+The beginning portion was used in a Cartoon Network sign-on from 2013 to 2015, where the titular character from one of CN's shows, Uncle Grandpa, appears with his head rising against a mountain range background, saying his trademark catchphrase, "Good morning!".
 In the sign-off, the character would say the catchphrase, and lower back down with the music playing (albeit reversed) and then him saying the catchphrase again.

-Zelda Nomura, female antagonist of the animated series Trollhunters: Tales of Arcadia, whistles "Morning Mood" and "In the Hall of the Mountain King" to instill fear in her enemies.
+The "Morning Mood" theme in the first movement of Grieg's Peer Gynt Suite no 1, Op 46 is used as the opening theme music in PopCap Games' 2007 video game Peggle, accompanying the animation of a rising sun.
 The song plays as background music in the video game Grow a Garden.